-So–you may be a known diabetic, or just found out you didn’t pass the glucose test, so now labeled GESTATIONAL DIABETIC.
+So–you may be a known diabetic, or just found out you didn’t pass the glucose test, so you are now labeled GESTATIONAL DIABETIC.
 Let’s all hope it goes away after the baby is born!

-You will need to be checked again at your 6 week post partum visit to make sure you are no still diabetic!
+You will need to be checked again at your 6 week post partum visit to make sure you are not still diabetic!

 Because we have some of the fluffiest people in Canada living in our area–we screen everybody.
 The Society of Obstetricians in Canada recommends screening everybody—there are some centres in Saskatchewan and Ontario that do not do this.